 The Brewery Square development is a redevelopment of what used to be, obviously, some land belonging to the Dorchester Brewery.
 The development has the hotel and also a bunch of apartments, several restaurants and a cinema.
 It also has some splashy fountains, which after a long drive on a warm day was most welcome.
 The kids got straight into their swimming costumes and we all went outside so they could get themselves cooled off a bit.
 After a while they were a bit too cold, so they put on their “summer onesies” and went back for a bit more.
 All of this meant that when we did go back to the hotel room they left a lovely trail of soggy footprints all the way through the hotel reception area.
 I think anyone following us would have been thrown off the scent at the exit ofg the lifts though.
 And anyway, we weren’t the only people bringing soaking wet kids into the foyer.

-We finished off the day with some spicy chicken in the well known restaurant who’s name rhymes with Suzanne Dando’s and Evan Dando’s.
+We finished off the day with some spicy chicken in the well-known restaurant with a name that rhymes with commandos.
 Nuff said.
 The chicken was spicy, they were short of peas so we got a free extra side, and we all went home early to try to get some sleep ready for a fun day tomorrow.